cprejler/4semjs-period1/README.md

-* Explain the terms JavaScript Engine (name at least one) and JavaScript Runtime Environment (name at least two)
+* Explain the terms JavaScript Engine (name at least one) and JavaScript Runtime Environment (name at least two) **A JavaScript engine is a computer program that executes JavaScript (JS) code.
+The first JavaScript engines were mere interpreters, but all relevant modern engines utilize just-in-time compilation for improved performance which means that it can compile code at run time.
+The most used engine is V8 made by Google**

 * Explain (some) of the purposes with the tools Babel and WebPack and how they differ from each other.
 Use examples from the exercises.
+  **Babel is used to transtale ES6+ code into ES5.
+Babel is sometimes called a transpiler.
+This is very useful because we can have the rich language features used in the newest JavaScript, even if node or the browser doesn't support it yet.**

+  **Webpack is really useful with frontend projects because they usually contain a lot of assets.
+Webpack helps us maintain these assets by bundling them.
+It is able to do this, **